 In fact, there are many benefits when automating the processes of receiving invoices, automated reconciliation of invoices against associated statements, and making timely payments to suppliers, business partners, tax agencies and other creditors.

-In essence, it allows the finance function to become more proactive and strategic in their approach and ultimately transform the role from a cost centre into an area rich in innovation and new efficiencies.
+In essence, it allows the finance function to become more proactive and strategic in its approach and ultimately transform the role from a cost centre into an area rich in innovation and new efficiencies.

 Surprisingly, not all mid-size and large companies have recognised the value of automating this function.
 Consequently, they are not deriving the most possible value from their Finance operations.

-In traditional thinking, the finance function was regarded simply as a cost centre to the business, an admin-intensive area that was fated to growing in scale, in proportion with a growing organisation.
+In traditional thinking, the finance function was regarded simply as a cost centre to the business, an admin-intensive area that was fated to grow in scale, in proportion with a growing organisation.
 Even worse, it seemed to add more layers of manual processes as it grew.

 Now, with automated Accounts Payable solutions, the finance division is re-framed as a strategic team that drives process efficiencies, ensures the optimal use of financial resources, improves balance sheet effectiveness, and focuses on relationships and engagement with key business partners.

-The direct, tangible advantages of an automated Accounts Payable solution start with the benefits of early-payment discounts, and avoiding any late-payment penalties.
+The direct, tangible advantages of an automated Accounts Payable solution start with the benefits of early-payment discounts and avoiding any late-payment penalties.
 In cases of more complex conglomerates and federated organisations, automation enables the finance teams to see where the same suppliers are being paid by different business units, and consolidate the invoices into one – often benefitting from bulk discounts.

 Other direct advantages are found in areas like tax penalty avoidance, reduced chances for erroneous payments, and savings on smaller administrative costs like couriering, paper, ink, and physical document storage for example.
 Over time, it all adds up to a huge saving for the organisation.